CauldronDevelopmentLLC/CAMotics/Building_In_Windows.md

 It is not actually necessary to build Boost yourself.
 If you download, unpack and set the environment variable ```BOOST_SOURCE``` C! will build the parts of boost that it needs automatically.
 You can find the latest version here: http://www.boost.org/users/download/#live

 # V8
-To get V8 you first need to install Git.
-You can find Windows binaries here: http://git-scm.com/download/win.

-Next you need to install Google's depot tools.
+First you need to install Google's depot tools.

     git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git